Skip to content

 • Slow growing; generally painless and benign

 Never try to squeeze or pop a cyst by yourself, as this may increase the risk of infection or scarring.
 A cyst often disappears on its own, but it may need to be drained by a physician.
-Inflamed cysts respond well to an injection of cortisone, which causes them to shrivel.
+Inflamed cysts respond well to an injection of cortisone, which causes them to fade.

 Types of Cysts